mitmedialab/lcl/_weeks/week4.md

     forum-button-text: Join the Conversation
     title:
     discussion-prompt: |
-      **Pick a Quote**
+      **Quotes and Questions**

-      From this week's readings or videos, choose one quote that you found especially interesting or provocative.
+      From this week’s readings or videos, choose one quote that you found especially intriguing and share a question about it.

-      Why did it resonate with you?
-Did it spark new ways of thinking about Passion?
-How does it relate to your personal experiences?
+      What did the quote make you wonder about?

 meet:
     unhangout-link: https://unhangout.media.mit.edu/event/lcl/